-The reality: For what it costs — on average $12,000 to $15,000 — are you really gonna use it?
+The reality: For what it costs — median cost is $14,000 — are you really gonna use it?
 Despite our penchant for eating alfresco, families spend most leisure time in front of some screen and almost no leisure time outdoors, no matter how much they spend on amenities, according to UCLA’s “Life At Home” study.
-And the National Association of Home Builders’ 2013 “What Home Buyers Really Want” report says 35% of mid-range buyers don’t want an outdoor kitchen.

 The bottom-line: Instead, buy a tricked out gas grill, which will do just fine when you need to char something.
 If you’re dying for an outdoor upgrade, install exterior lighting — only 1% of buyers don’t want that.

 The fantasy: Floating aimlessly, sipping umbrella drinks, staying cool in the dog days of summer.

 The reality: Pools are money pits that you’ll spend $57,500 to install, and thousands more to insure, secure, and maintain.
 Plus, you won’t use them as much as you think, and when you’re ready to sell, buyers will call your pool a maintenance pain.
 In fact, according to the “Remodeling Impact Report” from the National Association of REALTORS®, you’ll only get back 43% return when you sell.

 The bottom-line: If a backyard swimming pool is on your must-have home list, go for it.
 But, get real about: